scottatron/scottatron.com/content/_index.md

 In early 2022, I started a new role as a sofware engineer at LimePoint, working on the [OpsChain](https://opschain.io) product.

 This work involves working with Ruby on Rails, as well a heavy use of Linux containers and Kubernetes.
+Recently, this work has also involved web frontend development with Typescript and React.

 ### 2018-2021 — IOOF — Platform Infrastructure Team Lead